elisescu/tty-share/README.md

 This way you don't have to bother about the server side, nor about building the frontend, and you will get only the `tty-share` cmd line tool, inside `out` folder.

 For cross-compilation you can use the GO building [environment variables](https://golang.org/doc/install/source#environment).
-For example, to build the `tty-share` for raspberrypi, you can do `GOOS=linux GOARCH=arm make out/tty-share`.
+For example, to build the `tty-share` for raspberrypi, you can do `GOOS=linux GOARCH=arm GOARM=6 make out/tty-share` (you can check your raspberrypi arch with `uname -a`).

 ## Building and running everything